 The internal audit function of the Group has been outsourced to KPMG Services Pte.
 Ltd. and their primary line of reporting is to the Audit Committee.
 The objective of the internal audit function is to provide an independent review on the adequacy and effectiveness of the Group's internal controls and provide reasonable assurance to the Audit Committee on the Group's controls and governance processes.
 An annual internal audit plan which entails the review of the effectiveness of the Group's controls has been developed by the internal auditor.
-The Audit Committee is satisfied that the internal audit function is adequately qualified, has been adequately resourced and has the appropriate standing within the Group to discharge its duties effectively.
+The Audit Committee is satisfied that the internal auditor is adequately qualified given that it is a member of the Institute of Internal Auditors and it adheres to the Standards for Professional Practice of Internal Auditing laid down in the International Professional Practices Framework issued by the Institute of Internal Auditor.